Virus crisis easing across Sun Belt but could heat up again | WTOP

 Perez died in late July at a Phoenix hospital of complications from COVID-19, and his family brought his remains with them to Mexico.

-Because of coronavirus restrictions, there was no traditional open casket ceremony inside a church; the rites were held outside in the cemetery.
-Only relatives were allowed to attend, when normally the entire village would be expected to come.
+Because of coronavirus restrictions, there was no traditional open casket ceremony inside a church and the rites were held outside in the cemetery.
+Only relatives were allowed to attend, when normally the entire village would be expected.

 “We put him in an urn and then we buried the urn,” Lozano said.